PEM-Humboldt/biomodelos-sdm/modelling/README.md

 ![RStudio_View](images/RStudio_View.png)

 Now you are ready to customize the biomodelos-sdm tool and run SDM models.
 You only need,as said before, two more basic elements: environmental variables and georeferenced occurrence data of one or several species.
 We encourage you to follow the next section.
 It will show you the structure and characteristics of both elements and transcendental information to run and learn about this application.
-Also, to go deep in this function revise **Structure and Functions** and [fit_biomodelos](vignettes/fit_biomodelos.md) vignette.
+Also, to go deep in this function revise the [fit_biomodelos](vignettes/fit_biomodelos.md) vignette.

 ## Working Example